Lag BaOmer: History

-Lag BaOmer is a shorthand way of saying the 33rd day of the Omer.
+"Lag BaOmer" is a shorthand way of saying the 33rd day of the Omer.
 (The numerical value of the Hebrew letter lamed is 30, and the value of gimel is three; lamed and gimel together are pronounced “lahg.”)
-In addition to tracking the agricultural cycle, the omer marks the period from Passover, which commemorates our people’s exodus from Egypt, to Shavuot, which commemorates the giving of the Torah at Mount Sinai.
+In addition to tracking the agricultural cycle, the Omer marks the seven-week period from Passover, which commemorates the Israelites’ Exodus from Egypt, to Shavuot, which commemorates the giving of the Torah at Mount Sinai.

 The journey from Egypt to Sinai was not only biblical, but spiritual as well.
 As the Israelites hiked through the desert, they also had to find their way through the wilderness of their souls, preparing themselves not only to be given the Torah, but to accept the Torah.
 Some people take the time during the Omer as one of self-reflection, focusing on study and self-improvement.